War in Ukraine: after the capture of Chernobyl, is there a risk of a nuclear incident?

 Limited offer.
 2 months for 1€ without commitment

 “Even in the event of an attack, we would probably not have Chernobyl bis”, concludes David Boilley.
 Which wouldn’t prevent other dark scenarios from happening.
 The most obvious is probably the attack or damage to one of the 15 nuclear reactors still in operation in Ukraine.
 “It would be much more worrying from my point of view than an incident on the Chernobyl dome.
-The water cooling system could be put out of service, like in Fukushima. short, which makes them potentially more dangerous for the population in the event of an accident”.
+The water cooling system might be put out of service, like in Fukushima. short, which makes them potentially more dangerous for the population in the event of an accident”.

-Another problem could possibly arise at the level of the lake located at the foot of the Chernobyl power plant.
+Another problem might possibly arise at the level of the lake located at the foot of the Chernobyl power plant.
 “Initially, it was used to cool it.
 It then received a lot of radioactive waste.
 The water there is ultra-contaminated, as are the sediments.
-It is one of the hot spots in the area and it is just separated from the Pripyat river by a dyke built after the 1986 disaster.
+It is one of the hot spots in the area and it is just separated from the Pripyat river by a dyke built following the 1986 disaster.
 And this river flows into the Dnieper which, for its part, crosses the city of Kiev”, explains the researcher.

 L’application L’Express